AylaNetworks/ayla-documentation/src/cloud/ayla-datastream-service/guide/create-a-websocket/index.md

 ---
-title: Reference 1
+title: Create a WebSocket
 layout: cloud-ayla-datastream-service.html
-c: block
+a: block
 ---